holmesr19/hockeydashboard/README.md

 ### Players
 #### Current
+Lets the user view player data for all players currently on NHL rosters

 #### Historical
+Allows the user to reference information for players that are no longer in the league, going back to 1916

 ### Teams
 #### Current
+Search for team stats and rankings for the current season

 #### Historical
+Query for team stats & rankings in a specified season

 ### Games
 #### Today's Games
+Highlights today's matchups

 #### Search for Games
+Lets the user find highlights and summaries from past games and information about future games.

 # Tech Specs
 HockeyDashboards.net uses Angular 8.2 and it was generated with [Angular CLI](https://github.com/angular/angular-cli).
 It's currently hosted on an AWS